11 Top Trends Dominating Logistics And E-commerce In The UAE

 The modern logistics infrastructure connects major transportation and trade hubs, distribution centers, free zone areas, warehousing areas, and freight terminals.
 Connecting all of these segments is an opportunity for local and foreign trade and of late, e-commerce.

-The logistics and online retail markets are encouraging each other’s progress in the Arabian region.
+The online retail and logistics markets are encouraging each other’s progress in the Arabian region.
 And this is expected to transform the present landscape of the two sectors.

 The UAE is expecting a 23% annual revenue growth from e-commerce, which we anticipate to be fueled by the logistics sector among other factors.